50Fifty/SC1015-Mini-Project/README.md

 - All datasets, knowledge-based information and additional codes references are credited to their rightful owners under [External links, references & inspirations](#external-links-references--inspirations)
 - Referencing, Redistributing and licensing of this project shall only be for the sole purpose of education purposes

-You've reached the end of the READ.ME file, click [here](#table-of-contents) for the table of contents
+You've reached the end of the READ.ME file, click [here](#table-of-contents) to return to table of contents